Housing, financing, and health

 Higher education in Sweden

-Before you apply for a Master’s programme at Uppsala University it is important that you start thinking about the practical details of your time as an international student.
+Before you apply to Uppsala University it is important that you start thinking about the practical details of your time as an international student.
 This includes where you will live, how you will finance your studies, what insurance coverage and healthcare benefits will apply to you and the support services that you will be entitled to receive at Uppsala University.

 On this page you will find information to help you prepare for your future at Uppsala University.